List rendering

 # wx:key

-If the positions of list items dynamically change or new items are added to the list and you want the items in the list to retain their features and statuses (such as the content input in input and the selection status of switch), you must use wx:key to specify the unique identifiers of the items in the list.
+If the location of an item in a list changes dynamically or a new item is added to the list, and you want the item in the list to maintain its own characteristics and state (e.g. input )The input content in the list, the selected state of switch , requireswx: keyto specify the unique identifier of the item in the list.

-1. String: Represents a property of an item in the for loop array.
-The value of this property must be a unique string or number in the list and cannot dynamically change.
+- A character string that represents a property of an item in the array of the for loop.
+The property must be the only character string or number in the list and cannot be changed dynamically.

-2. Reserved keyword *this: Represents the item itself in the for loop.
-This expresses that the item itself is a unique string or number.
-For example:
+* thisrepresents the item itself in the for loop, which requires that the item itself be a unique character string or number.

-When a data change triggers re-rending at the rendering layer, the components that have keys are corrected.
-The framework ensures that they are reordered, rather than recreated.
-This ensures the components retain their statuses and improves the efficiency of list rendering.
+When data changes trigger a rerendering of the rendering layer, components with keys are corrected, and the framework ensures that they are reordered rather than recreated to ensure that components remain in their own state and to improve the efficiency of list rendering.

 <switch wx:for="{{objectArray}}" wx:key="unique" style="display: block;"> {{item.id}} </switch>